netw0rm/atlaskit/packages/drag-and-drop/docs/USAGE.md

 ### Typed

-This codebase is typed with flowtype to promote greater internal consistency and more resilient code.
+This codebase is typed with [flowtype](flowtype.org) to promote greater internal consistency and more resilient code.

 ### Tested

-[TODO]
+This code base employs a number of different testing strategies including unit, performance and integration tests.
+Testing various aspects of the system helps to promote its quality and stability.

+While code coverage is [not a guarantee of code health](https://stackoverflow.com/a/90021/1374236), it is a good indicator.
+This code base currently sits at **~95% coverage**.

 ### Performance

-[TODO]
+This codebase is designed to be extremely performant.
+It builds on prior investigations into React performance that you can read about [here](https://medium.com/@alexandereardon/performance-optimisations-for-react-applications-b453c597b191) and [here](https://medium.com/@alexandereardon/performance-optimisations-for-react-applications-round-2-2042e5c9af97).
+It is designed to perform the minimum number of renders required for each task.

 ### Short term backlog